mykytatishkin/WebTaskManager/README.md

 - ASP.NET: We leverage ASP.NET for creating powerful and dynamic web interfaces that cater to your task management needs.

 - EntityFramework: Our application employs EntityFramework, a state-of-the-art ORM (Object-Relational Mapping) tool, for efficient database interaction.

+- Serilog: We utilize Serilog for advanced logging capabilities, ensuring comprehensive monitoring and analysis of application activities.

 - FluentAPI: We use FluentAPI to streamline database operations, making it easier than ever to manage your tasks and data.